germanivanov0719/germanivanov0719/README.md

 # About me

 Hi, I'm German, and I'm a high-school student in a math class in Moscow, Russia.
-I love coding and participating in programming contests.
+I love coding and participating in programming contests (if you want to participate in a team olympiad with me and you live in Moscow, contact me).

 ## Education :books: